Visita de la Presentación

 The Visita de la Presentación was a Catholic visita located in Baja California Sur, Mexico.
 The visita was founded by Franciscan missionary Francisco Palóu in 1769 as an extension of Misión San Francisco Javier de Viggé-Biaundó.

 Overview

-The visita is located about 16 km north of Misión San Francisco Javier de Viggé-Biaundó.
+The visita is located about 16 km north of Misión San Francisco Javier de Viggé-Biaundó, and 40 km southwest from Loreto.

 The visita was abandoned in 1817.
 Substantial remnants of stone structures and the water system survive.